Emir Elfić: Early years (2008–12)

 In 2008, Elfić became assistant to the mayor of Novi Pazar for infrastructure and investments.

 Serbia organized the first direct elections for the country's national minority councils in 2010.
 Elfić was elected to the Bosniak National Council on the electoral list of Zukorlić's Bosniak Cultural Community, which won seventeen mandates, as against thirteen for the Bosniak List led by Sulejman Ugljanin and five for the Bosniak Renaissance list of Rasim Ljajić.
 These results proved to be extremely contentious, and the legitimacy of the Bosniak Cultural Community's victory was contested by both the Serbian government and Ugljanin's party.
-Elfić was chosen as a deputy chair of the council when it met in July 2010.
-The Serbian government subsequently revoked the council's authority, although Zukorlić's group continued to oversee what it described as council meetings in defiance of this decision.
+Zukorlić's group held a constituent session for the council on 7 July 2010, which was also attended by two delegates from Bosniak Renaissance.
+At this meeting, Elfić was chosen as the council's deputy chair.
+This iteration of the council continued to meet afterward but was not recognized by the Serbian government.
 Elfić resigned as assistant to Novi Pazar's mayor in September 2010, citing what he described as government discrimination against the Bosniak community and attempts by the state to utilize waqf property for secular purposes.

 In September 2010, Elfić was chosen as leader of the newly formed Bosniak Democratic Union (Bošnjačka demokratska zajednica, BDZ), a political party closely associated with Zukorlić's movement.
 He said that the party's main purpose was to promote the national identity of the Bosniak community, while also maintaining good relations with the Serb community in the region.

 As party leader, Elfić called for the Sandžak to be recognized as an autonomous region in Serbia.
 In a May 2011 interview, he rejected the idea that this would contribute to the disintegration of Serbia.
 He was quoted as saying, "We see our autonomy as contributing to European integrations.
 We do not regard autonomy as a disintegration project, but rather as the project to advance and integrate the region.
 We want Sandžak to be as it has been throughout is long history - a region that brings together rather than separates."

 In January 2012, Elfić condemned Serbian president Boris Tadić for attending a twentieth-anniversary celebration of the Republika Srpska in Banja Luka (commemorating the anniversary of the entity's de facto creation prior to the Bosnian War, not its sanctioned establishment in the Dayton Agreement).
 Elfić argued that the event commemorated the foundation of a "parastate and paramilitary" that committed aggression against Bosnia and Herzegovina and ethnic cleansing against the Bosniak community.